Social Work, M.S.W.

 Q: Is the MSW program accredited?

 A: Yes.
 Both the BSW and MSW programs at Park University are fully accredited by the Council on Social Work Education (CSWE).
-Both programs are slated for reaffirmation in 2025.
+This includes online degree programs and on-campus programs.
+All BSW and MSW programs are slated for reaffirmation in 2025.

 Q: Do I need to have a certain undergraduate major to be admitted to the program?
 Are there any prerequisites?